adrianlois/scripts-misc/01.My-Custom-Themes/PuTTY/Readme.md

 This script applies color theme on saved sessions in PuTTY

 ## Instruction
-1. Select a color scheme [here](images/readme.md)
-2. Double click on reg-file for applying theme on news PuTTY sessions
+1. Double click on reg-file for applying theme on news PuTTY sessions
-3. Drag'n'Drop reg-file on `_puttycolor.js` in Windows Explorer for applying theme on saved PuTTY sessions
+2. Drag'n'Drop reg-file on `_puttycolor.js` in Windows Explorer for applying theme on saved PuTTY sessions
-4. Enjoy it!

 https://github.com/AlexAkulov/putty-color-themes